ninenines/ranch/manual/ranch_app.md

 configuration parameter.

  -  profile (false)
-   -  When enabled, Ranch will start `etop` profiling automatically.
+   -  When enabled, Ranch will start `eprof` profiling automatically.

 You can use the `ranch_app:profile_output/0` function to stop profiling and output the results to the files `procs.profile`